TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

-pancake coil vs. wrapped coil for bar end heating [Cole]
+### Pancake Coil Vs. Wrapped Coil for Bar End Heating

 The project shall be able to induce surface eddy currents and produce internal heating.
 The OMEO SK-IH18G23T induction cooker achieves this by utilizing is a pancake coil configuration that rest flat against the part being heated.
 This configuration would be sufficient but not very efficient in order to heat circular bar stock due to wide range of heating behaviors pancake coils may produce [22].
 More efficient coil configurations for induction heating are achieved by wrapping around the length of the circular bar stock [22].
 Wrapping around the length of the bar stock ensures magnetic isolation is obtained to a reasonable level and produces much more efficient heating.
 The team shall produce a simple wrap around coil utilizing copper that shall interface directly with the controller.

-Microcontroller and PCB stuff which one [Dow] and [John]
+### Microcontroller and PCB

+Microcontroller Options:
+ - [ST-Nucleo-G474RE](https://os.mbed.com/platforms/ST-Nucleo-G474RE/) DAC and ADC for [$15.56](https://www.digikey.com/en/products/detail/stmicroelectronics/NUCLEO-G474RE/10231585)
+ - [ST-Nucleo-G474RE](https://os.mbed.com/platforms/ST-Nucleo-L476RG/) DAC and ADC for [$14.85](https://www.digikey.com/en/products/detail/stmicroelectronics/NUCLEO-L476RG/5347711)
+ - [DISCO-L4S5I](https://os.mbed.com/platforms/B-L4S5I-IOT01A/) DAC, ADC and WIFI for [$55.26](https://www.digikey.com/en/products/detail/stmicroelectronics/B-L4S5I-IOT01A/12395902)
+ - [STM32F413H-DISCO](https://os.mbed.com/platforms/ST-Discovery-F413H/) DAC ADC and wifi for [$76.09](https://www.digikey.com/en/products/detail/stmicroelectronics/STM32F413H-DISCO/6709885?s=N4IgjCBcoLQBxVAYygMwIYBsDOBTANCAPZQDaIALAJwDsIAugL6OEBMZIAygCoCyAzKwBiFMPwASMACIBJTgGEA8g0ZA)

 Hardware control is not desirable because the parts can have long lead times and the project does not have high voltage components that would necessitate the need for relays or similar hardware.

-POWER SYSTEM SOLUTIONS:  [Austin]
+### Power System Overview:

 1. A full-bridge rectifier shall be chosen over a half-bridge rectifier because it provides better efficiency and utilization of the AC line, which delivers a higher average DC output voltage and smoother waveform with reduced ripple.
 In design, key considerations include voltage and current ratings of the diodes, power efficiency, and cost versus performance trade-offs.
 Factors such as load requirements, available supply voltage, and desired output smoothness influence the decision.
-The full-bridge configuration is selected because it ensures maximum power transfer, improved DC output quality, and better performance for high-power applications, justifying its use despite the slightly higher component count.
-(ADD REFERENCES)
+The full-bridge configuration is selected because it ensures maximum power transfer, improved DC output quality, and better performance for high-power applications, justifying its use despite the slightly higher component count. **(ADD REFERENCES)**

 2. Adequate voltage filtering in the power board of an induction heater is essential to suppress DC-link ripple, reduce switching noise, and prevent voltage overshoot that can stress semiconductor devices.
 The most common solution is bulk capacitive filtering, where large electrolytic or film capacitors are placed across the DC bus to provide a low impedance path for high-frequency components.
 This configuration smooths the DC voltage and reduces electromagnetic interference (EMI) by bypassing switching transients to ground [6].
 Low-ESR and low-ESL capacitors are preferred for this purpose, as they handle high ripple currents effectively.
 The main advantages of capacitive filtering include its simplicity, compactness, and low cost.
 However, disadvantages include high inrush current during startup, aging under thermal stress, and limited attenuation of low-frequency ripple components [7].